-In 2013, Isabella Guzman stabbed her mother, Yun Mi Hoy, to death in their Aurora, Colorado home.
+On August 28, 2013, Isabella Guzman stabbed her mother Yun Mi Hoy to death in their Aurora, Colorado home.
 Seven years later, a video of Guzman in court went viral on TikTok, and she became an internet sensation.

-At the time of her arrest, Guzman pleaded not guilty by reason of insanity.
-Her doctors found she suffered from schizophrenia, and a judge ordered that she remain in a mental health institution until she was no longer a threat to herself or others.
+Soon after her arrest, Guzman pleaded not guilty by reason of insanity.
+Her doctors found that she suffered from schizophrenia, and a judge ordered that she remain at Colorado Mental Health Institute until she was no longer a threat to herself or others.

-After seven years of hospitalization, Guzman claimed her schizophrenia was under control and petitioned to be released from the institution.
-At the same time, footage from her 2013 court hearing resurfaced and started making the rounds on TikTok — gaining her a confounding fanbase.
+After seven years of hospitalization, in 2020, Guzman claimed her schizophrenia was under control and petitioned to be released from the institution.
+At the same time, footage from her 2013 court hearing resurfaced and started making the rounds on TikTok — earning her a bizarre fanbase.

 The Troubled Early Life Of Isabella Guzman

 Isabella Guzman began having behavioral issues at a young age.
-According to The Denver Post, her mother sent her to live with her biological father, Robert Guzman, when she was around seven years old due to these concerns.
+Her mother sent her to live with her biological father, Robert Guzman, when she was around seven years old due to these concerns.
 Guzman eventually moved back in with Hoy, but she continued to struggle throughout her teen years, and she’d soon dropped out of high school.

 In August 2013, the relationship between Guzman and Yun Mi Hoy deteriorated quickly.
 According to her stepfather, Ryan Hoy, Guzman became “more threatening and disrespectful” toward her mother, and on Tuesday, Aug.
 27, the two had a particularly nasty argument that ended in Guzman spitting in her mom’s face.